finnishtransportagency/infra2railml/README.md

 # Infra-API transformation to railML v2.2

+Note!
+This application is currently not developed and new pull requests are therefore not merged.
+The development of the application is currently being assessed.

 A command-line tool for converting selected data sets from the [Railway Infrastructrure API](https://rata.digitraffic.fi/infra-api/0.3) to [railML v2.2](https://www.railml.org) format.
 The resulting railML models have been tested with [OpenTrack](http://www.opentrack.ch/) simulation software.

 The [Railway Infrastructrure API](https://rata.digitraffic.fi/infra-api/0.3) is an open data API provided by the [Traffic Management Finland Group](https://tmfg.fi/en) as a part of the [Digitraffic](https://www.digitraffic.fi/en/) service.
 The railway infrastructure data is licensed under the [Creative Commons 4.0 BY license](https://www.digitraffic.fi/en/terms-of-service/).